 $180 NAD per person per day for camping

 Campsite Reservation: Sesriem Campsite

 Drive into the park when the 2nd gate opens at 5:45am.
-Drive 45km to Dune 45.
-Here you can hike up the dune to watch sunrise.
-Following sunrise, hike down and drive to the final parking area at 64km.
-From here, 4wd is required to drive the final 4km.
+We suggest getting to the gate a couple of minutes before it opens so you are early in the que.
+It is 45 km, roughly 35 minute drive to get to Dune 45.
+It is well-marked and there is a large parking area.
+This is the most popular sunrise spot in the park.
+Hike up the dune for 20 minutes or so until you have a good viewpoint.
+The views are stunning as the sun rises up behind all the rolling sand dunes.
+Following sunrise, hike down and drive to the last parking area at 64km.
+From here, 4wd is required to drive the last 4km.
 Ensure your tire pressure is at the proper levels if continuing on 4wd.

 Option 1: NWR shuttles drive you around the park as needed, and return you to your car for $180 NAD per person.

 Option 2: Hitchhike in to Sossusvlei.
 It took about 7 or 8 vehicles to pass before one stopped to pick us up, and that was because all the other vehicles were full.
 Walk along the street and someone with room will absolutely stop to drive you in.
 Hitch a ride back from the Deadvlei parking area.